CryptoScoopDaily

 Do you pay tax on crypto?
 A plain-English guide

-Yes — but only when something actually happens.
-In the US, you owe tax when you sell, trade, spend, or earn crypto.
-Just buying it and holding it isn't taxed, and neither is moving it between your own wallets.
-The trick is knowing which actions count.
+Short answer — In the US you owe tax when you sell, trade, spend or earn crypto.
+Just buying and holding isn't taxed, and moving coins between your own wallets isn't either.
+Hold more than a year before selling and you pay a lower rate.

 When you DO owe tax